Antibiotic Stewardship Honor Roll

 - Highlighted Antibiotic Stewardship Activity:

-Bigfork Valley Hospital works closely with other rural Minnesota critical access hospitals serviced by the same after-hours pharmacy provider.
-Together, this group of pharmacy leaders learns about stewardship initiatives at each facility.
-Through this collaboration, initiatives (e.g., Bigfork Valley Hospital's days of therapy tracker) may be adopted by other sites.
+Bigfork Valley Hospital works closely with other rural Minnesota Critical Access Hospitals that are also serviced by their after-hours pharmacy provider.
+Together, this group of pharmacy leaders shares ASP initiatives utilized at each facility.
+Through this collaboration, initiatives may be adopted by some or all sites.
+For instance, the directly observed therapy (DOT) tracker developed by the pharmacy leader may be shared with other facilities.

 - Physician Leader: Ulrika Wigert, MD